 HIF-3021 Phonology II - 10 ECTS

-Bachelor's degree in linguistics, or a degree combining linguistics and literature, with a minimum of 80 ECTS of concentrated work in linguistics and/or language.
-Minimum average grade (in the Norwegian grading system) is C for applicants who hold a bachelor's degree or equivalent issued in Europe, Canada, USA, Australia and New Zealand and B for others.
+Bachelor's degree (180 ECTS), or equivalent qualification, in a language or linguistics, or a degree combining linguistics and literature, with a minimum of 80 ECTS of concentrated work in linguistics and/or language.
+An average grade equivalent to C or better (in the concentrated work in linguistics and/or language, 80 ECTS) is required.

 The course is based on HIF-3022 Phonology I and deals with the relationship between phonology and other cognitive domains.
 More specifically, the following issues will be addressed: